Your online staff profile

 - telephone numbers.

-Your front page also contains the following career information.
+Your front page contains the following career information.

 Go to Personal > Web Profile > Biography and choose edit.

 Write your profile in the first person, not the third person.
 Talk directly to the reader.
-Students want to see academics as approachable.
+Students want to see us as approachable.

-Avoid jargon and explain complex terms, even for postgraduate students.
+Avoid jargon and explain complex terms.
 Up to a quarter of Sussex profile views originate from foreign countries and a lot of our students are non-native English speakers.